Cyphai/TriaSketch/README.md

 # TriaSketch
-AI from law and work of Robert Michit
+AI from laws and work of Robert Michit